-Program Administration

-The program is sponsored and approved by University of Miami Graduate Studies and is administered by the University of Miami, Department of Radiation Oncology.
-The department is chaired by Professor Markus Bredel, M.D., Ph.D.
-Dr. Frenk serves as the CEO and President of the Miami.
+The program, insofar as it responds to a regional need, is expected to attract students of wide diversity because of the demographics of south Florida.
+It will admit applicants of diverse educational backgrounds as well, considering applications from all science, engineering, and other technical graduates, as well as from those already established in radiation therapy even if they lack science or engineering degrees.
+Program Administration: The program is sponsored and approved by University of Miami Graduate Studies and is administered by the University of Miami, Department of Radiation Oncology.
+The department is chaired by Professor Alan Pollack, M.D., Ph.D.
+Dr. Frank serves as the CEO and President of the Miami.
 Instructors for the program are all members of the Department of Radiation Oncology, which comprises radiation oncologists, medical physicists, radiation biologists (all UM faculty), and medical dosimetrists.
-Our Medical Dosimetry Program has three main campus and the other clinical practice stings at off-site Sylvester Comprehensive Cancer Center (SCCC) treatment facilities:
+Our Medical Dosimetry Program has two main campus and two other clinical practice stings at off-site Sylvester Comprehensive Cancer Center (SCCC) treatment facilities:

-University of Miami Miller School of Medicine SCCC Main 1475 NW 12th Ave, Miami, FL, 33136
+University of Miami Miller School of Medicine SCCC Main Miami, FL 305-Educational Coordinator: William Amestoy, CMD Preceptor: Hayden Guerrero, MS, CMD

-University of Miami Miller School of Medicine SCCC West 1321 NW 14th St, Miami, FL, 33136
+University of Miami Miller School of Medicine SCCC West Miami, FL 305-Preceptor: Jonathan Cyriac